BFLTeam/NTU_Dataset/README.md

 This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/Wrist-Identification-for-Forensic-Investigation)

 Please cite the following paper when using this dataset:\
 Wojciech Michal Matkowski, Frodo Kin Sun Chan and Adams Wai Kin Kong.
-"A Study on Wrist Identification for Forensic Applications."
+"A Study on Wrist Identification for Forensic Investigation."
 Image and Vision Computing, vol. 88, August 2019, pp 96-112. https://doi.org/10.1016/j.imavis.2019.05.005

 ## NTU-Nipple-v1
 This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification)